ArjunB126/Text_To_Speech_Converter/README.md

 - **User Input**: Allows users to input text for conversion into speech.
 - **Voice Selection**: Provides a dropdown menu to select from available voices.
 - **Speech Synthesis**: Converts input text into speech using the selected voice.

+## How It Works
+1. **Initialization**: Retrieves available voices and stores them in an array.
+2. **Voice Selection**: Updates the selected voice based on user choice.